Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 > {: .output}
 {: .callout}

-Rather than looking at every sequence by hand we are going to use a program called [NanoPlot](https://github.com/wdecoster/NanoPlot), which is preinstalled on the instance, to create some plots for this whole sequencing file.
+Rather than looking at every sequence by hand we are going to use a program called [NanoPlot](https://github.com/wdecoster/NanoPlot), which is preinstalled on the instance, to create some plots for the whole sequencing file.

 We first need to navigate to the `qc` directory we made earlier `cs_course/results/qc`.
 ~~~